Sustainability in aquaculture

 Pens

-• We set out environmental requirements for our subcontractors and work in partnership with them to find good solutions.
-Hallingplast, our largest supplier of plastic products/pipes for our floating collars has a great system in place to reduce its environmental footprint.
+• Environmental requirements for our subcontractors, collaborating with them to find sustainable solutions.
+Hallingplast, our largest supplier of plastic products/pipes for our floating collars, has an effective system for reducing environmental footprint.

-• Our goal is to recycle as much plastic as possible into new products and, if possible, into new aquaculture equipment.
-ScaleAQ has signed up to SKIFT’s 10 principles of circular economy for a more circular industrial sector.
-We will work to deliver increase circularity and recycling in accordance with these principles, as well as the UN’s Sustainable Development Goal no. 12.
+• Our goal is to reuse and recycle as much plastic as possible for new products and aquaculture equipment.
+ScaleAQ has signed SKIFT’s 10 principles of circular economy to promote a more sustainable industry.
+We are committed to increasing recycling and reuse in line with these principles and UN Sustainable Development Goal 12.

 • Escape-proof pens (Midgard®)